 Many Tech Center programs offer dual enrollment possibilities to qualifying students.
 These programs include:

-Dual enrollment classes at the Van Buren Technology Center are through Kalamazoo Valley Community College (KVCC), Lake Michigan College (LMC), or Southwestern Michigan College (SMC).
-Credits may also transfer to four-year universities.
+Dual enrollment classes at the Van Buren Technology Center are through Davenport University, Kalamazoo Valley Community College (KVCC), Lake Michigan College (LMC), or Southwestern Michigan College (SMC).
+Credits may also transfer to other four-year universities.